apache/doris/docs/en/extending-doris/doris-on-es.md

 Parameter | description
 ---|---
-Host | ES Cluster Connection Address, which can specify one or more, through which Doris obtains the share distribution information of ES version number and index
+Hosts | ES Cluster Connection Address, which can specify one or more, through which Doris obtains the share distribution information of ES version number and index
 User | Open the user name of the ES cluster authenticated by basic, you need to ensure that the user has access to: / cluster / state / nodes / HTTP and other path permissions and read permissions for index
 Password | corresponding user's password information The index name of the ES corresponding to the table in index | Doris can be alias